 On 17 June, UEFA’s Executive Committee confirmed the return of almost all its elite tournaments, announcing revised 2019/20 and 2020/21 schedules for both its club and national team competitions.
-Matches are set to kick-off again in August, with the completion of the 2019/20 editions of the UEFA Champions League, UEFA Europa League, UEFA Youth League and UEFA Women’s Champions League.
+Matches kicked-off again in August, with the planned completion of the 2019/20 editions of the UEFA Champions League, UEFA Europa League, UEFA Youth League and UEFA Women’s Champions League.

 For now, all UEFA matches will take place behind closed doors.
 However, we will be regularly assessing the situation across European countries and liaising with local authorities to see when spectators could gradually return.

 To protect the health of all participants on and off-the-field at our matches, the Executive Committee has also approved the key principles of a UEFA medical protocol.
-Detailed guidelines are now being drawn up to ensure that a thorough sanitary plan will be in place, wherever matches are played.
+Detailed guidelines were drawn up to ensure that a thorough sanitary plan will be in place, wherever matches are played.

-We are also adapting our match day operational guidelines, both at club and national team level, so they are more tailored to football’s new reality.
+We also adapted our match day operational guidelines, both at club and national team level, so they are more tailored to football’s new reality.

 4. Where can I follow the latest Return to Play news?

-European football’s governing body is working behind the scenes to ensure everything is in place for the day that its elite tournaments can Return to Play.
+European football’s governing body worked hard behind the scenes to ensure everything was in place for the day that its elite tournaments returned.

 Follow this page for a comprehensive overview of UEFA’s response to the COVID-19 virus, from decisions and dates to people and policies.